xiaotianliusky/Interactive-Lab-Hub/Lab 4/README.md

 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+(Videos are with sounds.
+Please turn up the volume since my camera is not good at catching sounds.)

 https://drive.google.com/file/d/1bSM8y-JKpo9vwt2J7Wf43gbaPEMDohPO/view?usp=sharing

 The product 'Looks Like' an untra thin card, small and light enough to bring in the handbag.
 It 'Works Like' a real piano that helps to record the musical inspirations or just for fun anywhere.
 It 'Acts Like' a portable keyboard that users will intuitively know how to tap on the keys.